kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   If `lb-provider` is set to "ovn" the value must be set to `SOURCE_IP_PORT`.

 * `lb-provider`
   Optional.
-Used to specify the provider of the load balancer, e.g. "amphora" (default), "octavia" (deprecated alias for "amphora"), or "ovn".
-Only the "amphora", "octavia", and "ovn" providers are officially tested, other providers will cause a warning log.
+Used to specify the provider of the load balancer, e.g. "amphora" (default), "octavia" (deprecated alias for "amphora"), "ovn" or "f5".
+Only the "amphora", "octavia", "ovn" and "f5" providers are officially tested, other providers will cause a warning log.

 * `lb-version`
   Optional.
 If specified, only "v2" is supported.